gbasulto/ERDbuilder/README.md

   node label consists of the entity name and the attribute names within the entity.
 - Edges: Relationships between entities are represented as edges between the corresponding nodes.
-Labels at the ends of the edges indicate the type and cardinality of the relationship.
+Labels at the edges’ ends indicate the relationship’s type and cardinality.

 ## Installation